imgag/ngs-bits/doc/GSvarServer/index.md

 ### How to configure a queuing engine?

-Two eueuing engines are supported: SGE and Slurm.
+Two qeueuing engines are supported natively: SGE and Slurm.
+Additionally, a web-service can be used for other queuing engines or custom analysis queuing.
 For more information please consult [Slurm Queuing Engine page](install_slurm.md)

 ### Is it possible to deploy GSvarServer in a cloud (e.g. in AWS or Hetzner)?